Bingo76/Bingo76.github.io/README.md

-# Temporary github repo for my website
+# Github Repo for Bingo76.me
-#### This will exist until I purchase a pemenant server/domain